-To be honest, I didn’t do as much research into HRMs as I probably should have done.
+To be honest, I didn’t do as much research into Heart Rate Monitors as I probably should have done.
 There are many different brands that do HRMs, but I was heavily influenced after seeing everyone who I admire had a Polar.
 I did at least shop around on Polar’s website to see the wide range of HRMs they provided and decided the FT4 was the one for me.

 When you are not training, it displays the date and time like a normal digital watch.
 Whilst you are training, you can easily flick between the different readings at the press of a button.
 I like to flick between my target zone and how many calories I’m burning.
-This shows me that I either need to work harder or take it easy so that I stay in the zone and don’t under or overtrain, as well as motivating me to keep going so that I get a good calorie burn.
+This shows me that I either need to work harder or take it easy so that I stay in the zone and don’t under or overtrain, as well as motivates me to keep going so that I get a good calorie burn.